Getting Started

 2. Navigate to Developer API

-4. Copy the key immediately — it is shown only once
+4. Copy each key immediately, it is shown only once

 wz_yourblog_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-Keep it secret.
-Anyone with this key can read all published content on your blog, including premium posts.
+Anyone with a read key can read all published content on your blog, including premium posts.
+Anyone with a write key can also publish and edit, so guard it carefully.

 Revoking a key

-To invalidate a key and issue a new one, click Revoke & regenerate in the same settings panel.
+To invalidate a key and issue a new one, click Revoke & regenerate on the matching key in the same settings panel.
+Generating a key again for a scope replaces the previous one of that scope.
 The old key stops working immediately.

 Authenticate your requests